-Joel Dickinson has officially produced for the biggest names in the music industry, including Barbra Streisand, Whitney Houston, Cher, Junior Vasquez, Nile Rodgers, The Village People, Tony Moran, Jessica Sutta, Taylor Dayne, C+C Music Factory, Doris Day, Rozalla, and many more.
-He has worked on a number of high-charting singles on the Billboard Club Charts, including being featured in the remix package for Whitney Houston - "Million Dollar Bill," which reached the #1 spot!
+Joel Dickinson has officially produced for the biggest names in the music industry, including Barbra Streisand, Whitney Houston, Junior Vasquez, Nile Rodgers, Village People, Tony Moran, Jessica Sutta, Taylor Dayne, C+C Music Factory, Doris Day, Rozalla, and many more.
+He has worked on a number of high-charting singles on the Billboard Club Charts, including programming & engineering for the Junior Vasquez mix of Whitney Houston - "Million Dollar Bill," which reached the #1 spot!

 Many of Joel's remixes and productions have attained high positions on the Billboard Club Chart, including Tony Moran ft.
 Deborah Cooper - "Heartbeat" (#4), Jessica Sutta ft.
 Kemal - "Again" (#11), Eddie X ft.
 Niki Haris - "This Time Baby" (#5), C+C Music Factory ft.
 Scarlett Santana - "Rain" (#8), Whitney Houston - "I Didn't Know My Own Strength" (#17), and Whitney Houston - "Million Dollar Bill" (#1).

 Joel began creating “bedroom bootleg” remixes and edits in 1998 after landing his first DJ residency at Trikkx in St. Paul, MN.
 In addition to Trikkx, Joel has also had residencies at The Saloon (Minneapolis), Rumours/Innuendo (St. Paul), and special gigs at events and clubs throughout the Midwest.
 In 2011, Joel retired from DJing, although he has played the rare special event and pop-up appearance since.